BasitAlawode/UVOT400/README.md

 ## Citation

-If our work is useful for your research, please consider citing:
+If you find our work useful for your research, please consider citing:

 ```bibtex
 @article{Alawode2023,